MJP Model Time Schedule (Fall Semester)

 Wake up in our brand-new dormitory, grab a coffee, and walk through our leafy campus into our bright airy classrooms.
 Or slip out of bed at your homestay family’s home, enjoy a traditional Japanese breakfast, and zip to school on Nagoya’s efficient subway system, and wander up to our modern, design-winning campus.

 You have a range of options for lunch.
-You can sit down and enjoy a leisurely lunch at one of our six cafeterias, pick up freshly prepared traditional lunchboxes (bento) from stalls scattered throughout campus, enjoy yummy freshly baked bread at our bakery, recharge with a coffee from one of our coffee shops, or choose a sandwich from an on-campus convenience store and sit on the grass in the main campus square under cherry blossom trees or pop into Stella and catch up with your new friends.
+You can sit down and enjoy a leisurely lunch at cafeterias, pick up freshly prepared traditional lunchboxes (bento) from stalls scattered throughout campus, enjoy yummy freshly baked bread at our bakery, recharge with a coffee from one of our coffee shops, or choose a sandwich from an on-campus convenience store and sit on the grass in the main campus square under cherry blossom trees or pop into Stella and catch up with your new friends.

 Focus on improving your Japanese in our many content- and skills-based Japanese Seminar Courses, where you can personalize your Japanese language learning to your own interests and future academic and professional directions.